 (Smartphone app only) Tap Save in the top right corner of the screen.

-This is a very cool app that made it easy, fun, and engaging to create a journal of what I was seeing and doing every day.
+This is a very valuable app that made it easy, fun, and engaging to create a journal of what I was seeing and doing every day.
 The photo and location prompts that appeared automatically in the timeline really encouraged me to create new steps.
 I used this app again on a short trip I took to Spain last May and it performed very well again.

 If you found this information helpful, check out these other posts: